Why an Adventure to Green Spain?

 Comedy of Errors in Checking In

-Under normal circumstances hotel check-in is not that demanding, but as it happened I encountered a number of glitches before I could settle in.
+Under normal circumstances, hotel check-in is not that demanding, but as it happened I encountered a number of glitches before I could settle in.
 I wasn’t accustomed to using the card to turn on the lights, which was my first dilemma.
 The room was stuffy, and I couldn’t get the air conditioner turned on.
 The room had a door to a courtyard area, which was surrounded by four five-story walls with a glass top, so that wasn’t much help.
 I couldn’t get the trickling to stop in the bathroom, and when I sat on the bench provided in the room, it collapsed right to the floor.
-Ok, time to head down to the main desk.
-I took the stairs down to the lobby, and to open the door, I grabbed the knob, which came off in my hand!
+Ok, time to head down to the main lobby, tripping down the stairs.
+I opened the door at the bottom of the staircase, and grabbed the knob, which promptly came off in my hand!

-By the next day, the problems were fixed, but not before spending a night with the door to courtyard open, which was a little spooky, but rather that than suffocating, I thought.
+By the next day, the problems were fixed, but not before spending a night with the door to the courtyard open, which was a little spooky, but rather that than suffocating, I thought, I’ll opt for the fresh air.

 City Bus Tour